 This research, undertaken by the University of Melbourne’s Dr Gary Sheridan and Dr Petter Nyman, studied how the reduction of vegetation caused by bushfires can lead to major soil erosion.
 Erosion is increased with increased fire severity, increased rainfall intensity and steeper slopes.
 It is also likely to be greater in areas of the landscape that are normally drier.

-The scientific aim of this research area is to quantify the relationship between burn severity and the probability of water quality impacts in excess of water treatment thresholds in Australian catchments.
-The methods include survey of extreme erosion events and field experiments to quantify the relationships between fire severity and hill slope hydrologic and erosion properties.
+The research sought to quantify the relationship between burn severity and the probability of water quality impacts in excess of water treatment thresholds in Australian catchments.
+This would help fire managers answer questions such as: “What are the real risks to uninterrupted water supply if this catchment is burnt by bushfire, and can I reduce this risk with prescribed fire?”
+The methods included model development, survey of extreme erosion events and field experiments to quantify the relationships between fire severity and hillslope hydrologic and erosion properties.